 It isn't clear exactly how unfair the results would need to be, but if a situation is extreme—for example, if one spouse would be forced to turn to welfare while the other still had ample means to provide support—the court would probably not uphold the agreement.
 Courts have also stated that any waiver of alimony will generally be enforced only between spouses of fairly equal education and intelligence, who were both self-sufficient in property and earning ability at the time of the agreement.

 In addition to waiving spousal support, each spouse can agree to change the nature of separate or community property.
-For example, if one spouse owned a house separately before marriage, that house would ordinarily remain the spouse's separate property in the event of divorce, but the couple can agree to make it community property instead.
+For example, if one spouse owned a house separately before marriage, that house would ordinarily remain the spouse's separate property in the event of a divorce, but the couple can agree to make it community property instead.

-Spouses can also agree that "community property," such as earnings during marriage, which would ordinarily be divided equally in the event of divorce, remains separate property.
-Spouses can also agree to waive inheritance rights and include certain provisions in a will or trust, provided that such agreements don't negatively impact the support rights of any minor children.
+Spouses can also agree that "community property," such as earnings during the marriage, which would ordinarily be divided equally in the event of a divorce, remains separate property.
+Spouses can also agree to waive inheritance rights and include specific provisions in a will or trust, provided that such agreements don't negatively impact the support rights of any minor children.
 Parents with children from previous marriages often want a new spouse to waive inheritance rights to make sure that assets will be passed on to the children.